 Now, we have to question WHY birds are scared of humans.
 Let’s find out in the next section!

 Why Are Birds Scared of Humans?

 We need to figure out WHY these birds are scared of humans because this curiosity is killing me.
-I did some research and here are some summarized reasons:
+I did some research and here are 2 main reasons: